kburtch/SimpleStinkerDefenseSuite/README.md

 Run the check security config script to check your server setup.

+Install Berkeley DB, if not already on your system.
+Install X Virtual frame buffer.
+On Ubuntu, apt install xvfb.
 Install MaxMind Geo IP.
 On Ubuntu, apt install geoip-bin.

 Edit the file config/config.inc.sp and customize the settings